Package Torello.HTML

 Returns:

-This simply returns a count of the number of event attributes that were successfully removed from the internal event attributes data structures.
-(This is equal to the number of event attributes passed via parameter 'eventAttribs' that were actually already defined in the internal data structures)
+This simply returns a count of the number of Event-Attributes that were successfully removed from the internal 'eventAttributes' data-structures.
+(This is equal to the number of Event-Attributes passed via parameter 'eventAttributes' that were actually defined within the internal data-structures)

 See Also: